-The International Consortium on Hallucination Research (ICHR) is designed to provide a scientific platform for researchers, mental health professionals and people with a lived experience of hallucinations to collaborate on research topics related to hallucinations, and to act as a vehicle for the cross-fertilization of ideas.
+The International Consortium on Hallucination Research (ICHR) is designed to provide a scientific platform for researchers, mental health professionals and people with a lived experience of ‘voices’ and other hallucinations to collaborate on research topics related to hallucinations, and to act as a vehicle for the cross-fertilization of ideas.

 It was founded in 2010 as an initiative to increase international collaborative work, stimulate research, reduce inefficiencies and prompt new clinical developments.
-Its objective remains to energize research into hallucinations, promote scientific rigor and boost international collaborative work on the topic.
+Its objective remains to energize research into voices and hallucinations, promote scientific rigor and boost international collaborative work on the topic.

 Bi-annual ICHR meetings (Working Groups only)

-Full ICHR meetings take place once every two years.
+Working group ICHR meetings take place once every two years.
 The traditional format is that of a two-day scientific meeting comprising presentations from the working groups, as well as group discussion time.
-Bi-annual meetings are by ‘invitation only’ and traditionally include members of working groups who have been working together on a particular topic of their choice during the previous year.
-The purpose of restricting numbers to these meetings is to allow plenty of productive discussion time around specific topics, which is best done in small groups.
-The next bi-annual meeting will take place in France in 2017.
+Bi-annual meetings only involve members of working groups who have been working on a particular topic in the previous year.
+The purpose of restricting numbers is to allow discussion time which is best done in small groups.

 Satellite ICHR meetings (Open conferences)

 The format of these ‘open’ conferences is that of an academic conference about hallucinations and related symptms.
-The conference welcomes researchers, academics, clinicians, students, people with lived experience and other interested parties to attend, hear about the latest research findings, present and discuss their work, and exchange information.
+The conference welcomes researchers, academics, clinicians, students, people with lived experience, families and other interested parties to attend, hear about the latest research findings, present and discuss their work and idea, and exchange information.
 It provides a fantastic opportunity forge new collaborations at the interdisciplinary and cross-disciplinary level, and across sectors.